The Truth About

 Life Sciences CRMs' Unbelievably High Costs

-Customer relationship management (CRM) platforms are not new to the life sciences industry; in fact, they’re quite old.
-They have been in use by the industry for over 20 years, and for good reasons.
+Customer relationship management (CRM) platforms are not new to the life sciences industry; in fact, they are quite old.
+They have been in use by the industry for more than 20 years, and for good reasons.
 CRMs were introduced to help pharmaceutical companies accurately track customer information, increase or maintain sales, decrease marketing costs, improve customer support, and organize data collection and storage.
 However, all of these features come at a hefty price.
 In fact, large pharmaceutical companies often pay 20 to 30 million dollars globally for the licensing and implementation of a sales and medical CRM software.
 Given the myriad of benefits this software offers and the revenue generated by companies in this industry, it seems like a very logical price to pay.
 That is until you consider that it’s more than double the amount other industries are paying for the same solution.

 Pharmaceutical Companies Have Unique Challenges…

 If you’re in the life sciences industry, you’ve most definitely heard of how we’re faced with one-of-a-kind challenges that no other industry has to deal with.
 But before rushing to conclusions, let us have a closer look at these challenges.